SharePoint/sp-dev-docs/docs/solution-guidance/portal-performance.md

 <a name="bk_resourceFiles"> </a>

-### Resource files
+### Use resource files

-Use resource files effectively to improve the performance of your client-side web application.
+Use resource files effectively to improve the performance of your client-side web application:

 - Use JavaScript/CSS files to deliver common script/CSS content shared across pages and components.
 You get the same benefits described earlier for JavaScript-based configuration files, plus:
 	- Adheres to the precept of "One Rule, One Place."